Build You a Competitive 2WD "Small Tire", 4WD "Small Tire", or a 2WD Pro-Street Mini Pulling Truck -

 Using 26-12.00x12 Pulling Tires/Wheels with Automotive Axles -

-12" diameter wheels, rather for a garden tractor or small utility trailer,
+All 12" diameter wheels, rather for a garden tractor or small

-wheels because they have the same bolt pattern.
-The bolt pattern that come
+12" garden tractor wheels because they have the same bolt pattern.
+The bolt

-to use 12" wheels on a Chevy S10 or GMC Jimmy mini truck, the centers can
+mini trucks.
+But to use 12" wheels on a Chevy S10 or GMC Jimmy mini truck,

-be adapted to a different bolt pattern (4-3/4") by drilling five new holes
+the centers can be adapted to a different bolt pattern (4-3/4") by drilling

-between the existing 4-1/2" holes using a super spacer or indexing fixture
+five new holes between the existing 4-1/2" holes using a super spacer or

-on the table of a large milling machine.
-12" diameter wheel blanks are available
+indexing fixture on the table of a large milling machine.
+12" diameter wheel

 millertire.com.
 But to use a Ford truck or GM car or truck